renneruan/renneruan/README.md

 * **CI/CD:** Solid understanding of automation strategies for continuous implementation.
 * **Databases:** Mastery of **PostgreSQL, MySQL**, and **Oracle**.
 * **Leadership:** Experience leading teams, prioritizing backlogs, and managing project timelines.

+I am the creator of BERTomelo, a specialized Portuguese language model based on ModernBERT hosted on Hugging Face.
+- Developed both 1k and 8k context window versions to handle varying document lengths.
+- Focused on enhancing performance for Portuguese-specific NLP tasks.
+- Check it out on [Hugging Face](https://huggingface.co/renneruan/BERTomelo-ModernBERT-Base-1k)

 ### 🎯 My Vision